 CHAMPS features include system integrations, work order management, business intelligence, preventive and corrective maintenance, maintenance histories, asset lifecycle management and more.

-This CMMS offers maintenance work orders, a user-friendly interface, inventory and asset management, task status tracking, a digital task library and live maps.
-Users of Maxpanda can expect the solution to facilitate paperless management, smooth communication, smart budgeting, organized spare parts, improved asset reliability, safer sites and excellent customization.
+This CMMS solution offers maintenance work orders, a user-friendly interface, inventory and asset management, task status tracking, a digital task library and live maps.
+Users of Maxpanda can expect the software to facilitate paperless management, smooth communication, smart budgeting, organized spare parts, improved asset reliability, safer sites and excellent customization.

 Hippo users can track the location of equipment, extend asset lifespans, boost uptime as well as improve dependability and productivity of their teams.